← Back to ResourcesCat Adoption

 Specialty: Cat-only.
 Famous for the “Name Your Adoption Fee” program for cats 8+ years.

-Calgary's largest cat-only rescue.
+Calgary's largest cat-only rescue and the centre of the city's senior-cat placement work.
 Comprehensive medical workup including FIV/FeLV testing.
 Strong support after adoption.
 Indoor-home requirements (consistent with their welfare standards).
 Best for: senior adopters, first-time cat owners willing to consider an older cat.

 Feline Rescue Foundation of Alberta (FRFA)